 Among coffee drinkers the storage of coffee is almost as controversial as many political debates.
 Although everybody agrees on the need to keep coffee away from air, light and moisture; the temperature in which it is stored is most contentious.

 The problem is not really the temperature though, it’s about the terrible dangers that are associated with storing moisture-sensitive, precious and wonderful coffee beans in a place that is just about as wet as being under water.
+If exposed to moisture coffee will not last long.

 You’d try and avoid storing coffee as well wrapped as can be in a puddle, and this is almost what refrigerating or freezing is.
 People can see the danger and some balk while others risk it, after all the alternative for a lot of people is to throw a lot of good coffee in the bin.